zamieabdullah/billsplit/README.md

     will you put in the correct menu once you have finished making it.
 - finalize github pages repo
 - upload all to cpanel hosting

+BUGS
+    -DROPDOWN MENU NOT WORKING FOR ALL SITES